Global Basic Income

 The real aim of global basic income is to make people's lives better, all over the world.
 We all have the right to life, and it is very difficult to live a decent, happy and satisfying life when you are struggling to cover your basic needs.
 A global basic income would give people a reliable source of income, which everyone can spend on whatever they think will make the biggest contribution to their life and happiness.

-There is already extensive evidence that basic incomes and other cash transfers help to reduce life problems, and give people the choices and chances to pursue a life they enjoy.
+There is already extensive evidence, from the locations listed below, that basic income and direct cash transfers help to reduce life problems, and give people the choices and chances to pursue a life they enjoy.

-• For Syrian refugees living in Lebanon, cash transfers meant children didn't have to be send out to work (there was a drop of 50% compared to control villages).
+For Syrian refugees living in Lebanon, cash transfers meant children didn't have to be sent out to work (there was a drop of 50% compared to control villages).
 Families receiving the money reported significantly fewer arguments at home, and tensions within the local community were also reduced.